ABOUT

 Respect

-If you can't understand, then respecting the way someone is struggling, and why, is your next best option.
-Not everyone is looking for answers but who doesn't like being respected?
-We've heard many colourful stories but respecting our story tellers, has enabled our team to connect, understand and positively support others.
+If you can't understand, then showing respect for the way someone is struggling and why, is your next best option.
+Not everyone is looking for answers, but who doesn't like being respected?
+We've heard many colourful stories, but respecting our story tellers, has enabled our team to connect, understand and positively support others.

 4